-When removing the jack, turn the joint by hand towards the CONTRACT direction until the jack is free.
-When storing, turn the joint by hand towards the EXPAND direction until the jack is firmly secured to prevent it from flying forward during a collision or sudden braking.
+To remove: Turn the joint in direction 1 until the jack is free.

+To store: Turn the joint in direction 2 until the jack is firmly secured to prevent it flying forward during a collision or sudden braking.

 To remove the spare tire: